bit101/bufkill/readme.md

 Now `bufkill` will simply delete any buffer it can and prompt for those that need saving (or however you configured it), but it won't to any special handling for maintaining splits.

-## Todo

-- Option to show an "Are you sure" prompt when closing a terminal buffer, as it may have an important process running in it.

 ## Known issues

-- There may be issues if you have multiple/nested splits set up.
-Or have bufers open in tabs.
+- There may be issues with split handling if you have multiple splits set up.
+Or have buffers open in other tabs.
 These scenarios have not been thoroughly tested.
+The split handing assumes a single split.